shampy911/best-pineapple/content/pages/index.md

       - avatar: images/deegan_wallace.jpg
         avatar_alt: Gagandeep Singh Bhatti's photo
         content: >-
-          I had a very encouraging, supportive and helpful experince with you and your organisation.Right from making application up till Visa approval, you and your organization was very helpful and easily approachable.
+          I had a very encouraging, supportive and helpful experience with you and your organisation.Right from making application up till Visa approval, you and your organization was very helpful and easily approachable.
 I have even recommended you to my friends and hope that